 Use this choice to easily set up a number of periods of the same length.
 Add a date in the Budget Start Date field.
 By default, the Total Number of Periods value is set to one (1), and the Length of Each Period (Months) is set to 12.

-Once you add a start date, the list of periods will appear below the period length field.
+Once you add a start date, a list of periods will appear below the period length field.
+It displays the period description and its start and end dates.
 As you change any of the variables, the list will automatically update to reflect your changes.

 To change the Total Number of Periods, use its drop-down menu.
 It contains the values one through ten, and a Custom option.
-If you select, for example, five periods, the system will generate the start and end dates for all of the periods, based on the Budget Start Date you entered and the period length.
+For example, if you select five periods, the system will generate the start and end dates for all of the periods, based on the Budget Start Date you entered and the period length.

 Use the Length of Each Period (Months) field to change the value from the default of 12.
 Once you click out of the field, the system will update the period dates to adjust for the new period length.
-The period length must be an integer number.
+The period length is in months and therefore must be an integer number.

 Note: The date ranges for periods must be contiguous; no gaps in time between periods are allowed.
 The system will enforce this.

 The default Descriptions for the periods are Period 1, Period 2, and so forth.
 You can edit a description, entering up to 100 characters.
 A value is required for every period description.

 Choose this option if you know your budget has periods of unequal length.

 The following image shows this option.